 Based on the disccussion in this TR, the following guidelines are collected to be taken into account by device manufacturers and media producers when using 5G Systems and NPNs for media production:

 1. Avoid multiplexing of different media components (e.g. MEPG-2 Transport Stream): the 3GPP network supports different traffic priorization schemes.
 Key Issue #2 discusses how to use 3GPP Quality of Service (QoS) and Network Slicing features to prioritise the media streams of a production device.
-It is suggested to separate media components into separate UDP/IP flows for independent prioritisation.

-a) Instead, it is generally suggested to use e.g. a native RTP payload format, such as that defined in RFC 7798 [47] for H.265/HEVC, to convey elementary streams individually.
+It is suggested to separate media components into separate UDP/IP flows for independent prioritisation, e.g. a native RTP payload format, such as that defined in RFC 7798 [47] for H.265/HEVC.

 2. When MPEG-2 Transport Stream is used, then the following suggestions should be considered: